clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > Weaknesses:
 > - Written at a high level without technical detail
 > - Only sequential consistency

 > - Many references to private communication

+Most of this work happened in public, but we had to hide the references to specific issues/PRs from the present submission as they would rather directly contradict the POPL instructions to carefully preserve anonymity.
+For example, we followed the standard *public* RFC process to discuss the design of Atomic record fields, and our local non-anonymous version of our paper of course links to our RFC and the following discussion, but providing this link to POPL reviewers would immediately de-anonymize some of the authors.

 > - No evaluation of the semantics and discussion of the fragment
 >
 > Main Comments: